DarrellS0352/Combined-Guided-Topic-Modeling-Based-and-Aspect-Based-Sentiment-Analysis-For-Book-User-Reviews/README.md

 The pre-trained sentiment classification model used was the [siebert/sentiment-roberta-large-english sentiment model](https://huggingface.co/siebert/sentiment-roberta-large-english?text=I+like+you.+I+love+you).
 The sentiment model was applied to the key phrase for aspect-based sentiment analysis.
 For the topic modeling-based sentiment analysis it was applied to the cleaned sentence which is represented by the assigned topic.

 ### Aspect-Based Sentiment Analysis
-+ Produces sentiments of aspects that may be buried within a sentence
-+ Most sentiment analyses produce a macro-level sentiment for a single word, sentence, paragraph, document, etc.
-+ Allows you to determine sentiment for specific nouns within sentences
-+ In this case, it is for the elements of writing and books from the seed keyword list
+Aspect-based sentiment analysis extracts aspects (nouns) and their descriptors (adjectives, verbs, etc.) and applies sentiments to the extracted words at a sub-sentence level.
+Most sentiment analyses produce a macro-level sentiment for a single word, sentence, paragraph, document, etc. In this case, it is the sentiments in book reviews for the elements of writing and books from the seed keyword list.

-+ Sentiment scores are 0-1 with POSITIVE OR NEGATIVE tags
-+ Reversed polarity for NEGATIVE tags (*= -1)
-+ Lemmatized the nouns
-+ Filtered to aspects from the seed keyword list
-+ Aggregated mean sentiment score and count of aspect mentions in reviews
-+ Final product is plot
-  + Color indicates mean sentiment (-1/red most negative, 1/blue most positive)
-  + X-axis represents the number of times the aspect was mentioned by reviewers
-+ The elements of writing and books provided by the seed keywords give decent metrics that can be observed for most books
-+ This plot can inform a potentional consumer regarding meta-information on how others liked the writing/author and also gives an idea of the weight of those sentiments (bar length/color saturation)
+The sentiment model gives 0-1 scores with POSITIVE or NEGATIVE labels.
+The scores with NEGATIVE labels are then reversed in polarity and the nouns are lemmatized.
+Given the output includes every noun that met the part-of-speech patterns, the output is filtered to just the words from the seed keyword list.
+Then the output is aggregated to determine the mean sentiment score and count of mentions for each word.
+The final product is a bar graph with the color indicating the mean sentiment and the x-axis portraying the aspect counts.
+The elements of writing and books provided by the seed keywords give decent metrics that can be used to evaluate most books.
+This plot can inform a potentional consumer regarding meta-information on how others liked the writing/author and also gives an idea of the weight of those sentiments (bar length/color saturation).
 ### Guided Topic Modeling-Based Sentiment Analysis
 + Provides meta and content focused sentiments
   + Possible to have topics similar to previously shown aspects but also produced content-based topics